cfaife/smaller-docker-images/README.md

 # Description

-This small project aims to build a simple GO application using two approaches of base images: `alpine` and `scratch`.
+This small project aims to build a simple `Go` application using two approaches of base images: `alpine` and `scratch`.

 One thing to notice is that, for **scratch** images you have to put everything on your own, because it comes empty without any utilitary binary.
-It wpuld be suitible for use cases where you  need a very tiny sized *Docker* image, for instance you can **NOT** *exec* into your `scratch` running container. `Alpine` images on the other end are bigger than `scracth` images because they have binaries other than your application binary, with that said you can for instance *exec* into it, because OS linux basic binaries comes out of the box.
+It would be suitible for use cases where you  need a very tiny sized *Docker* image, for instance you can **NOT** *exec* into your `scratch` running container. `Alpine` images on the other end are bigger than `scracth` images because they have binaries other than your application binary, with that said you can for instance *exec* into it, because OS linux basic binaries comes out of the box.

 # How to